yash29sh/Excel_Store_Data_Analysis/README.md

 Contributions are welcome!
 Feel free to fork this repository and submit pull requests.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Contact

-For any inquiries or further information, feel free to reach out to me at yash.shukla@example.com.
+For any inquiries or further information, feel free to reach out to me at yashshukla2912003@gmail.com

 ---